 All staff are required to complete mandatory training and ensure it is kept up to date (refreshing every 2 years).
 All staff should receive an update at least yearly through face to face staff training.
-In 2019/2020 this update includes serious violence and County Lines, the nature of peer on peer sexual abuse and harassment including upskirting.
 The College Safeguarding Lead, Deputy and Officer are required to complete Level 3 Safeguarding Children and Vulnerable Adults externally and update every 2 years.
 Additional Safeguarding training is provided to the Personal Development Coach Team to reflect their specific training needs, this include key topics such as Mental Health Awareness, and Drug and Alcohol Awareness.
-Two particular campaigns for 2019/2020 are embedding understanding of British Values, and Positive Mental Health.
+Two particular campaigns for 2020/2021 are Staying Safe Online and Positive Mental Health.